 10. Do not run away from problems.
 Face them and try to solve them.

-By developing mental endurance and strength in the way outlined above, you gain mental strength, which you can use whenever you need, and for whatever purpose you need.
+By developing mental endurance and strength in the way outlined above, you gain mental strength, which you can use whenever you need it and for whatever purpose you need it.

 “Mental toughness is a state of mind – you could call it ‘character in action.’